Join now

 - Redundancies

-- Maternity/Paternity leave.
+- Maternity/Paternity leave

 Help UofG UNISON

-If you are interested in becoming more involved in UNISON but don’t have too much time to commit to an Officer or Steward role, we are always on the lookout for members who will act as area contacts for their building, to receive information from UNISON for noticeboards and for staff areas.
+If you're interested in becoming more involved in UNISON but can't commit to an Officer or Steward role, you could serve as an area contact for your building, to receive information from UNISON for noticeboards and for staff areas.
+Such members are our eyes and ears for the different workplaces on campus, and help us stay visible across the University.

 10 good reasons to join UNISON